Application for PhD

 in advance to the anticipated starting date (typically 6-12 months).
 Prof.

-marks achieved in the 4 subjects in the final exam, reference letters from
+specification of the marks achieved in the 4 subjects in the final exam,

 |